fchristian1/grafana_and_friends_install_scripts/README.md

 - Grafana

-## what the hack do install.sh
+## what the hack do install
+- select the service do you want to install
-- you can select the version from the system
+- you can select the version from the service
 - install script download the release from the named service on github
 - move and rename binary to the system
 - create config